danielholmes/sudoku-solver/README.md

 ## TODO:
- - Validate puzzle on input and prevent unsolvable - which groups within fromEntries
  - Display fixed vs entered in different colours
- - Offer a by line entry option
  - Try with larger puzzles (16x16)
- - No solution should be in red
+ - "No solution" should be in red
- - 1, 1 rest empty on a 9x9 takes long
-   - Optimise by short circuiting unsolvable Puzzles
  - look at all step functions for fold opportunities